Maja Chwalińska: 2015–17: Juniors

-2019
+2019: Fed Cup debut

 Poland hosted the Europe/Africa I Fed Cup pool at Zielona Góra in February.
 Chwalińska represented her country at senior level for the first time in the tie against Denmark, where she partnered Alicja Rosolska in the doubles.
-They beat Maria Jespersen and Hannah Viller Møller, 6–0, 6–3.

-She reached the doubles final of the ITF event in Trnava the following week, and the singles semifinals in Altenkirchen a week after that.
-Moving on to England, she and Ulrikke Eikeri won the doubles title at the ITF tournament in Sunderland, coming from match points down to win the match tie-break 11–9, Chwalińska finishing with an amazing backhand down the line from well outside the court.
+They defeated Maria Jespersen and Hannah Viller Møller, recording her first Fed Cup win.
+She reached the doubles final of the ITF event in Trnava the following week and the singles semifinals in Altenkirchen the week after.
+She and Ulrikke Eikeri won the doubles title at the ITF tournament in Sunderland, England.